 To find out which locations are covered, read our Sky Mobile roaming FAQ.

 10) Sky Mobile has helped to save consumers a lot of money

-Sky Mobile has only been around for just over a year.
-But already it's helped customers save £20 million worth of data thanks to its data rollover scheme.
+Sky Mobile has already it's helped customers save £20 million worth of data thanks to its data rollover scheme.